Skip to content

 Don't Roll Them Down:

 While it may be tempting to roll down your compression socks to your ankles, resist the urge!
-Doing so disrupts the even compression distribution and compromises the effectiveness of the socks.
-Keep them pulled up to the desired length to ensure optimal support and improved blood circulation.
-The correct length of the socks ensures that the compression is consistently applied along your leg, supporting the venous return and preventing blood pooling.
+Doing so disrupts the compression distribution and compromises the effectiveness of the socks.
+Keep them to the desired length for optimal support and improved blood circulation.
+The correct sock size ensures that the compression is consistently applied along your leg, supporting the venous return and preventing blood pooling.

 Don't Double Up: